 Option Required What It Does Name Yes The name of the file store, which must be unique across all stores in the domain.
-Targets Yes The server instance, cluster, or migratable target where a file store is targeted.
+Targets Yes The server instance or migratable target where a file store is targeted.
 Multiple subsystems can share the same file store, as long as they are all targeted to the same server instance or migratable target.
-Note: When using a cluster to host a JMS Server, you must target the file store to the same cluster used by the JMS Server.
-See ■ When using migratable targets for JMS services, you must target the file store to the same migratable target used by the JMS service.
-See "Service Migration" in Administering Clusters for Oracle WebLogic Server .
+Note: When using migratable targets for JMS services, you must target the file store to the same migratable target used by the JMS service.
+See "Service Migration" in Using Clusters for Oracle WebLogic Server .
 Directory Yes The path name to the directory on the file system where the file store is kept.
 Note: When targeting a file store to a migratable target, the store directory must be accessible from all candidate server members in the migratable target.
 For highest availability, use either a SAN (Storage Area Network) or a dual-ported SCSI disk.
-See "Service Migration" in Administering Clusters for Oracle WebLogic Server .
+See "Service Migration" in Using Clusters for Oracle WebLogic Server .
 Modifying an existing file store's directory does not necessarily require a server restart, as described in Section 6.3.3, "Modifying Custom Persistent Store Parameters".
 CacheDirectory No This setting only applies for the Direct-Write-With-Cache file store synchronous write policy.
 See Section 6.4.3, "Guidelines for Configuring a Synchronous Write Policy.".
 Logical Name No Optionally used with subsystems, like EJBs, when deploying a module to an entire cluster, but also require a different physical store on each server instance in the cluster.
 In such a configuration, each physical store would have its own name, but all the persistent stores would share the same logical name.
 Synchronous Write Policy No Defines the IO behavior of a file store including immediate durability of individual write operations.
 Values are: Direct-Write (default), Direct-Write-With-Cache, Cache-Flush, and Disabled.
 For more information, see Section 6.4.3, "Guidelines for Configuring a Synchronous Write Policy".

-For instructions on configuring a custom file store using the Administration Console, see "Create File Stores" in the Oracle WebLogic Server Administration Console Online Help.
+For instructions on configuring a custom file store using the Administration Console, see "Create File Stores" in the Oracle WebLogic Server Administration Console Help.